Densingh-123/SQL-Queries/README.md

 RDBMS Concepts Repository

 This repository contains all fundamental concepts of Relational Database Management Systems (RDBMS) along with their SQL implementations.
-It serves as a comprehensive reference for learning and practicing RDBMS concepts.
+It serves as a comprehensive reference for learning and practicing RDBMS concepts

 📌 Topics Covered